How to Find and Trade the False Breakout in Your Forex Trading

-Do you often get faked out of the market or enter a trade just to watch it quickly snap back in the other direction?
+Do you often get faked out of the market or enter a trade just to watch it quickly turn into a false breakout?

 Sometimes that is unavoidable, but often there is a price action clue and a footprint of where price is about to make it’s very next move if we know where to look and what to look for.

 In this lesson, I am going to show you what ‘price action footprints’ you should be looking for, and why the false breakout is so powerful when you know how to use it correctly.

 The Power of the False Breakout